 Chicken is life?
 Stay away from this car journey!

 Being one of the most haunted destinations in Mussoorie, the Savoy Hotel protects many forbidden secrets within its age old walls.
-The phantom of old Lady Garnet Orme, a British spiritualist known to dip in diabolism, lurks in the old corridors.
-She was apparently murdered in the venue in 1911 by poisoning through strychnine.
+The phantom of old Lady Garnet Orme, a British spiritualist known to dip in diabolism, lurks in the corridors.
+She was apparently murdered at the venue in 1911 by poisoning through strychnine.
 The case became all the more baffling when her doctor was also found dead, poisoned with strychnine, a few years later, not too long after the Lady’s unresolved demise.
 Its lamentable that the disturbed spirit probes through desperately only to catch her murderer, but all in vain.
-Guests have reported bodiless whispers, doors, and windows constantly opening and shutting on their own and even direct encounters with an apparition.
+Guests have reported bodiless whispers, doors and windows constantly opening and shutting on their own and even direct encounters with an apparition.
 Hotels, where tourists put up for pleasure and comfort, can be fatal for the weak if it's haunted.
 Imagine bathing tubs full of red water, a stuck reflection in the mirror above the basin, towels already soiled, flickering lights or a follower right behind every moment.
 Sounds exciting?